-- Homework/short writing assignments (150 points out of a total possible 1,000 points for the course).
-There will be six homework or in-class writing assignments over the course of the quarter; your lowest score will be dropped.
-They will be based on the reading assignments and/or material covered in class for that particular week. - Syllabus quiz.
+- Homework/short writing assignments (270 points out of a total possible 1,000 points for the course).
+There will be seven homework or in-class writing assignments over the course of the quarter; your lowest score will be dropped at the end of the quarter.
+These assignments will be based on the reading assignments and/or material covered in class for that particular week. - Scholarly article analysis.
+You will write an analysis one of the scholarly articles assigned for class.
+This assignment is worth 100 points.

+- Syllabus quiz.
 This will be a multiple-choice quiz and will be completed in Canvas.
-It is worth 20 points. - Midterm and Final Exams.
-Each exam is worth 150 points.
-Both exams will take place in class. - Attendance and Participation in Discussion of Readings and Class Material (200 points).
+It is worth 30 points. - Attendance and Engagement in Discussion of Readings and Class Material (200 points).
 100 points of your overall grade will be based on class attendance.
-You are allowed 3 unexcused absences from class over the quarter.
+You are allowed THREE (3) unexcused absences from class over the quarter without affecting your attendance grade.
 For each additional absence or late arrival to class (except in the case of documented illnesses or emergencies) your attendance grade will fall by 5 points.
-In addition, it is also your responsibility to actively participate in discussions of the readings and class materials.
-An additional 100 points of your overall grade for the class will be based on the quality and frequency of your participation in class discussions, as well as on other in-class work that I may assign.
+In addition, it is also your responsibility to actively engage in discussions of the readings and class materials.
+An additional 100 points of your overall grade for the class will be based on the quality and frequency of your engagement in class discussions, as well as on other in-class work, including writing assignments and pop quizzes.
 Make sure you bring the readings to class! - Two papers.
-The first is worth 150 points and the second 180 points of your overall class grade.
+Both are worth 200 points of your overall class grade.